Lesson video

 </v> Do you know what the tone of the poem is?
 How would you represent the tone in your performance if you were going to read "Granny's Sugarcake" to an audience?
 Pause the video and have a think about those two questions.

-And we see that through the way he repeats, "Sugarcake!
-Sugarcake!" and has an exclamation at the end of that, which shows he's so excited to receive the sugar cake that his granny is about to make.
+Well, I think the tone of the poem gives a sense of happiness, excitement, and fondness, and we see that through the way he repeats "Sugarcake!
+Sugarcake!" and has an exclamation at the end of that, which shows he's so excited to receive the sugarcake that his granny's about to make.

+How would I represent the tone in my performance?
 Well, I'd have to show excitement, so I perform it in a really happy and uplifting way so that the audience can get my sense of excitement and happiness.

 Now I'm going to read "Happy Hummingbird Food" by John Lyons.

 Are you ready?
 "Happy Hummingbird Food."
-"Hummingbird, hummingbird, humming a tune, happy in June, when flowers and roses bloom, sipping nectar, it's favourite food, loved also by bees.
+Hummingbird hummingbird humming a tune, happy in June (when flowers and roses bloom) sipping nectar its favourite food, loved also by bees.

-They both enjoy it with a natural ease."
 Did you like that one?
 I'd like you now to watch John Lyons read "Happy Hummingbird Food."
 Enjoy.

-<v ->"Happy Hummingbird Food."</v> Now, the introduction, introducing this particular poem, I have to tell you of my experience of actually really enjoy seeing a hummingbird having his food on my grandmother's hedge in Tobago where there are a lot of hibiscus flowers.
+<v ->"Happy Hummingbird Food."</v> Now, before introducing this particular poem, I have to tell you of my experience of actually really enjoy seeing a hummingbird having its food on my grandmother's hedge in Tobago, where there are a lot of hibiscus flowers.

 And I took a long time just standing looking at them.